peteroupc/peteroupc.github.io/morealg.md

 For base 2:

 1. Set _N_ to 0.
-2. With probability 1/2, go to the next step.
+2. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), go to the next step.
 Otherwise, add 1 to _N_ and repeat this step.
 3. If _N_ is less than _z_, return rem(_k_ / 2<sup>_z_ &minus; 1 &minus; _N_</sup>, 2).
 (Alternatively, shift _k_ to the right, by _z_ &minus; 1 &minus; _N_ bits, then return _k_ _AND_ 1, where "_AND_" is a bitwise AND-operation.)
 4. Subtract _z_ from _N_.
 Then, if the item at position _N_ in the uniform PSRN's fractional part (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the capacity of the uniform PSRN's fractional part as necessary.
 4. Return the item at position _N_.